geschwaerzler/xml-examples/README.md

   * in the dialog open folder "General" select "Existing Projects into Workspace" and click button "Next >"
   * use the option "Select root directory"
   * chose the directory "xml-examples", that has been created by the _git clone_ above and click button "Finish".

+## Update your sources to the latest revision of the GIT repository

+Perform a _git pull_ command to get the most recent version of this project merged into your local copy:
+* change into the toplevel directory of the project, e.g.
+  `cd ~/Developer/xml-examples/`
+* perform the pull command:
+  `git pull`